pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/_build/html/_sources/tutorials/deploying-on-google-appengine.txt

 Next Lab
 ---------------------------------------------------------
-We will take advantage of some of the features provided by the appengine api including
+We will practice deploying a flask application to GAE.
+We will also take advantage of some of the features provided by the appengine api including:

 - The Users API - User account management (Authentication, Sessions, Login)
 - The Datastore API (NDB) - Database backend

 You can read more about both in `getting started with App Engine`_.

 .. _discussion about App Engine charges: http://news.ycombinator.com/item?id=3431132